 Ontario may be the largest Canadian province in terms of population, but its residents are fortunate that they do not carry the largest average amount of consumer debt per capita.
-As of mid-2012, residents of Ontario had an average debt level of just under $26,000, which was less than the total average debt level of residents who live in Alberta, British Columbia, and Saskatchewan.
+Since 2005, the consumer debt levels of Ontario residents have consistently increased.
+In Q2 2022, Statistics Canada reported that it reached $49,937.

 In Ontario, you have several options for dealing with your debt, including debt settlement, consumer proposals, bankruptcy, and credit counselling.
 You will want to know which of these options is best for your needs.
 That is why we have put together this guide on credit counselling to help you evaluate that particular debt repayment option.